Call To Nature Permaculture Tree Planting Project IV – Ghana

 The trees will be planted in other areas, such as school compounds, streets and individual homes.

 This project will benefit about 12,000 people.

 The project will be administered by Solomon Amuzu, Founder and Director of Call to Nature Permaculture.

 Monitoring and Maintenance

-Call To Nature Permaculture Ghana, selected team from Boamasa and three PCV’s involve in this project shall be responsible for decision making, monitoring, maintenance and reporting.
-A specialization training will be offered to PCV’s and the community to ensure that the project site is well managed to serve its purpose.
-Once the nursery site is established, CTNP shall provide follow up service for six months to ensure a high productiveness of the project.
-After six months the project shall fully be handed over to the community to take over control.
+A team selected by Call To Nature Permaculture from Boamasa, with the assistance of 3 PCVs, will be responsible for decision making, monitoring, maintenance and reporting.
+A specialized training will be offered to PCVs and the community to ensure that the project site is well managed to serve its purpose.
+Once the nursery site is established, CTNP will provide follow-up service for 6 months to ensure the high productivity of the project.
+After that time, the project will be handed over to the community to take control.